Skip to the main content

 D. Consumer Services

-• Provide information about items’ expected delivery time frames.
+• Provide information about items’ expected delivery timeframes

-• Provide information and phone numbers for customer service, regular business hours, after-hours access, equipment or item repair, and emergency coverage (patients must be able to contact their supplier 24 hours a day, 7 days a week).
+• Provide information and phone numbers for customer service, regular business hours, after-hours access, equipment or item repair, and emergency coverage (patients must be able to contact their supplier 24 hours a day, 7 days a week)

 • If a supplier can’t or won’t offer the prescribed equipment, items, or services, they must notify the prescribing physician or other health care team members within 5 calendar days (for these standards, prescribing physicians include other practitioners who can prescribe DMEPOS under Medicare laws and regulations).

-• Within 5 calendar days of getting a patient complaint, suppliers must notify the patient they have the complaint and are investigating.
+• Within 5 calendar days of getting a patient complaint, suppliers must notify the patient that they received the complaint and are investigating.
 Suppliers can notify patients in person or by phone, email, fax, or letter.
-Within 14 calendar days, suppliers must notify patients in writing of the investigation results.
-Suppliers must keep complaint documentation, investigation copies, and patient responses.

 E. Performance Management